ComputeNepal/learn-c-programming/readme.md

 - Otherwise, it calculates the nth term by recursively calling the 'fibonacci' function with n-1 and n-2 as arguments, and returning the sum of the two results.

 The program then prints out the value returned by the 'fibonacci' function, which is the nth term of the Fibonacci series.

+## Structure Questions

+### 1. WAP that reads roll_no, f_name, l_name, and prints the record on the screen.

+This is a C program that reads the personal details of a student, including their roll number, first name, and last name, and prints them on the screen.

+The program defines a struct called personalDetails that contains three fields: roll, f_name, and l_name.
+The struct is then declared as data, which will be used to store the input values.

+In the main() function, the program prompts the user to enter the roll number, first name, and last name of the student using printf() and scanf() functions.
+The user input values are then stored in the corresponding fields of the data struct using the dot notation.

+Finally, the program prints the personal details of the student using printf() function.
+It displays the roll number, first name, and last name of the student on the screen.

+### 2. WAP that takes name and marks of 10 students.
+Display them according to marks in descending order.

+This program reads the name and marks of 10 students and then sorts them in descending order based on their marks.

+The program starts by defining a struct called Details that contains two members - a character array name and an integer marks.
+It then declares an array of Details called data with a size of 10 to store the name and marks of the students.

+In the main() function, the program prompts the user to enter the name and marks of 10 students using a for loop.
+The scanf() function is used to read the name and marks, and they are stored in the name and marks members of the corresponding Details struct in the data array.

+After the data is entered, the program then uses a nested for loop to sort the data in descending order based on the marks of the students.
+It does this by comparing the marks member of each Details struct in the array and swapping their positions if necessary.
+It uses a temporary variable temp to store the marks and a temporary character array temp_char to store the name while swapping.

+Finally, the sorted data is printed to the console using another for loop that iterates through the data array and prints the name and marks in descending order.

+Overall, this program demonstrates how to use structures and loops to store and sort data in a simple and efficient manner.